| For many centuries, Lisbon, the capital of

 art nouveau architecture are common, as well as beautiful mosaic

+pavements.
 One of the highlights of Lisbon is the Castelo de São Jorge,

 perched high above the city, and yet quite close by.
 Originally